 The President announced that all members of PACE would be able to take the floor at this enlarged meeting.
 However, in accordance with the existing Rules, only members of the Standing Committee will be able to vote.

 The Bureau also requested that the Assembly’s Rules Committee propose necessary changes to the Rules of Procedure in order to enable a plenary session of the Assembly, including the election of personalities, to be held in January 2021, physically or in hybrid or remote mode.

 At an earlier meeting, on 25 June, the Bureau decided that it would not be possible to hold the summer part-session of the Assembly, originally scheduled to be held in Strasbourg on 22-26 June 2020.

 At its meeting on 30 April, the Bureau approved a memorandum modifying the working procedures of committees in response to the exceptional situation of COVID-19 and authorised remote committee meetings.

 At its meeting on 7 May, the Bureau approved a memorandum on arrangements for the conduct of such remote committee meetings, introducing supplementary working methods on a temporary basis in response to the exceptional situation of COVID-19.

-Committee chairpersons, rapporteurs, general rapporteurs and, more widely, all members of the Assembly remain active during this period of confinement.
+Committee chairpersons, rapporteurs, general rapporteurs and, more widely, all members of the Assembly remain active during this period.
 They are taking positions on various aspects of current events relating to the activities and mandate of the Parliamentary Assembly.
-Since 6 March 2020, 62 announcements or statements have been published on the PACE website (link).
+Since 6 March 2020, 82 announcements or statements have been published on the PACE website (link).

 Throughout the period of confinement, the Assembly Secretariat remains operational and carries out its work remotely via teleworking.
 This arrangement is intended to ensure the continuation of PACE’s activities while implementing the measures recommended by the health authorities of member States and the WHO, in accordance with Council of Europe policy.